hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

 In conclusion, let’s work together to make rtLite (Tf-Micro) and TensorflowJS function seamlessly in the browser.
-We can do this.
-With the strength of the community, interest by Google, the future of machine learning at the edge is bright and full of possibilities.

-Developing TensorFlowTinyJS for local use on microcontrollers could democratize ML, making it accessible and practical for a wide range of people and applications.
+With the strength of the community, interest by Google, the future of machine learning at the edge is bright and full of possibilities making it accessible and practical for a wide range of people and applications.
 While there are challenges, the benefits of local execution, data security, Javascript simpicity and offline capability make it a compelling endeavor.
-The anticipated growth in ML-capable microcontrollers underscores the importance of such a development.

 </details>